Cleaning, Filling, and Labeling Water Containers for Storage

 #3 Am I using a water hose?

 If yes, purchase a food grade plastic hose, the kind that are used in RVs.
-Regular garden hoses can contain lead and are not meant for drinking.
-Using a power nozzle will help you control the flow of water especially if you are filling away from grass.
+A regular garden hose may contain lead and is not meant for drinking.
+Using a power nozzle will help you control the flow of water, especially if you are filling away from grass.

 Do you need a water preserver?